 Medical Editor: John P. Cunha, DO, FACOEP

 Buminate 5% Albumin (Human) Solution is a plasma substitute used to treat decreased blood volume (hypovolemia), low levels of albumin in the blood (hypoalbuminemia), and to treat burns when used in conjunction with appropriate crystalloid therapy.
-This medication is available in generic form.
-Side effects are uncommon but may include nausea, fever, chills, or hives.
+Buminate 5% is available in generic form.
+Side effects of Buminate 5% are uncommon but may include:

 Buminate 5% Albumin is administered intravenously.
 The dose depends on the condition being treated and the patient's body weight.
 Buminate 5% Albumin may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Buminate 5% Albumin should be used only if prescribed.
 Consult your doctor before breastfeeding.